PhaseRush/Aspect/README.md

 - [ ] Dump MasterState json with command
 - [ ] use [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) to detect "beat drops" etc.
 - [ ] Passively listen for hashtag.
 Excl channels, search via twitter api.
-- [ ] Word Counter - regex to english translator for the layman
+- [ ] Word and Frequency Counter - regex to english translator for the layman

-#### @TODO
-- [ ] Summarize - gist needs to be public and should add footer for reduction % and time taken (like in embed)

 #### Other Features:
 - Warframe :: Automatically updates alerts and posts to channel every 30 minutes
 - Warframe :: Has automatic spell correction. "abkroncoe prwime blurewpint" -> "akbronco prime blueprint"
 - Warframe :: Status is constantly updating to display current time and solar cycle on Cetus
 - Music :: Calling $play without valid url triggers Youtube search
-- Music :: $play supports various [keywords](src/main/java/main/utility/music/MusicUtils.java#L28)
+- Music :: `$play` supports various [keywords](src/main/java/main/utility/music/MusicUtils.java#L28)
+- Music :: keeps track of song history with `$pq`
 - Count :: Supports regular expression matching.
 Begin Regex pattern with backslash: `$count \[regex]`
 - Pokemon Identification :: Due to request from server admin, the pokedex only works when `$identify` is called.
 This is to not ruin the fun of guessing pokemon
 - Privacy :: Can give users a role to access private channels if a custom password is pm'd to the bot.
 Uses SHA-256 for encryption.
 - Summarize :: If a summary exceeds a certain character count, Aspect will upload the summarized text to [Gist](https://gist.github.com/Aspection/)
+- Frequency :: Can count word frequencies and detect spelling mistakes.
+Provides message analytics for users.
+- ... and much, much more.

 #### Notes
 - music player uses [LavaPlayer](https://github.com/sedmelluq/lavaplayer).
 Supports YouTube, SoundCloud, Bandcamp, Vimeo, and Twitch.
 - $bulkdelete restricted to people with a certain role/privilege
 - League of Legends - due to riot's policy on api keys, the private key needs to be updated daily.
 Message me to update it.
-- command prefix cannot be changed as of 8/25

 #### Special thanks: